Current Calls and Funding

 Eligibility

-Open to teaching artists, community arts organizations, and cultural institutions serving students in Seattle.
+Open to teaching artists, community arts organizations, and cultural institutions serving students, teachers, and schools in Seattle with three (3) or more years of teaching experience.
+Applicants must be over the age of 18.

 Application